Floating-Base Deep Lagrangian Networks: Floating-Base Deep Lagrangian Networks

 \subsection{Loss Function}

 The Lagrangian \eqref{eq:lag_def} cannot be learned directly with standard supervised learning, as the system's energy is not observed.
-Following the approach of \cite{delan_2021}, the energies are learned indirectly by minimizing the error from the estimated torque $f^{-1}(\genPos, \genVel, \genAcc, \InertiaNNParam)$ given by Algorithm~\ref{alg:torque_computation}.
-More precisely, by optimizing the following problem
+Following \cite{delan_2021}, the energies are learned indirectly by minimizing the error from the estimated torque $f^{-1}(\genPos, \genVel, \genAcc, \InertiaNNParam)$ given by Algorithm~\ref{alg:torque_computation}, by optimizing

-where $\NNNorm$ is the diagonal covariance of $\genTau$ in the training set; $\weightU$ and $\weightD$ are weights for auxiliaries terms from \eqref{eq:tri_ineq_constraint_hat} and \eqref{eq:D_from_tri_ineq_constraint_hat}.
-Note that physical consistency is achieved as a hard constraint due to the structured parametrization, the auxiliary terms only encourage the intermediate values $\FDelanTotalMass$ and $\ProdRotFactor$ to be positive and positive-definite, respectively, which empirically accelerated training during our experiments.
-We also apply the input layer $\mathbf{T}_\jointPos (\jointPos) = [\cos(\jointPos), \sin(\jointPos)]$ to each network, as proposed in~\cite{delan_2021}.
+where $\NNNorm$ is the diagonal covariance of $\genTau$ in the training set; $\weightU$ and $\weightD$ weight the auxiliaries terms from \eqref{eq:tri_ineq_constraint_hat} and \eqref{eq:D_from_tri_ineq_constraint_hat}.
+Note that physical consistency is achieved as a hard constraint due to the structured parametrization, the extra terms only encourage $\FDelanTotalMass$ and $\ProdRotFactor$ to be positive and positive-definite, respectively, which empirically accelerated training during our experiments.
+We also apply the input layer $\mathbf{T}_\jointPos (\jointPos) = [\cos(\jointPos); \sin(\jointPos)]$ to each network, as in~\cite{delan_2021}.